berkeley-beam/beam-website/README.md

 Visit the instance in your browser at localhost:4000.
 If you need more in-depth instructions, check out [jekyll's website](https://jekyllrb.com).

+Update 3/26/2024: ^^^ This does NOT WORK!!!!
+You run into some dependency issues with gem and jekyll, so we suggest just pushing everything straight to master branch and seeing the changes live on the website :))))"

 ## Process

 Please do not push straight to master.
 For now, let's try to do all work on branches